 Baked Rhubarb Cinnamon Fritters

-Featured in Sweet Treats and Baked Goods.
+Category: Sweet Treats and Baked Goods

 These baked rhubarb cinnamon fritters combine tart rhubarb and ground cinnamon for a perfectly spiced treat.
 The fritters are fried to golden perfection and finished with a creamy vanilla glaze.
 The batter blends pantry staples like flour, sugar, yogurt, and milk, while the step-by-step instructions guide you from mixing the batter to frying and glazing the fritters.
 Whether for dessert or a sweet snack, these fritters are easy to prepare and will satisfy your cravings with their warm, spiced flavor and delicate texture.